empayne/pingly/README.md

 pingly
 ======

-Instantly check if you're connected to the Internet!
+Instantly check if you're connected to the Internet from your Pebble!
 Pingly pings Google and tells you if you're connected to or disconnected from the Internet.
 It provides latency data to tell if you have a strong or weak connection.